rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/chart-options/_index.md

 ### Configuring Ingress for External TLS when Using NGINX

-In the scenario that you are using external TLS termination configuration with NGINX, you must enable the `use-forwarded-headers` option for ingress:
+In a scenario in which you are using external TLS termination configuration with NGINX, you must enable the `use-forwarded-headers` option for ingress:

 Create a `/var/lib/rancher/rke2/server/manifests/rke2-ingress-nginx-config.yaml` file with the following contents on one of your RKE2 nodes:
 ```yaml